 Life changes that impact the needs of your children are often unpredictable.
 Fortunately, Florida law allows either parent to request the modification of a child support order.

-You may petition the court for a modification of child support due to changes such as your income, your child’s medical needs, or a temporary financial hardship.
+You may petition the court to modify child support due to changes such as your income, your child’s medical needs, or a temporary financial hardship.
 Parents can agree on these modifications and present them to a judge for approval, or both parties can participate in a circuit court modification hearing.

 A compassionate representative skilled in Florida family law can simplify the modification process by filing a petition on your behalf, collecting all required documentation, and ensuring your support is adjusted to fit your child’s changing needs.